 No preapprovals: To get any type of quote or approval, you’ll need to apply by listing the exact amount you want to borrow.
 However, you’re under no obligation to accept the loan even if you’re accepted.

-Online service only: LightStream is the online division of Truist, the bank created by the merger of BB&T and SunTrust Bank.
+Online or phone service only: LightStream is the online division of Truist, the bank created by the merger of BB&T and SunTrust Bank.
 Despite it being a subsidiary, you can’t go into a Truist branch and talk to someone about your LightStream loan.
-There’s not even a LightStream phone number to call — you can reach LightStream through its online form.
+You can reach LightStream through its online form, and once you’ve applied, LightStream will provide a phone number for future contact.
 A SunTrust auto loan application online leads back to LightStream, but it may be possible to apply in person at a BB&T branch.

 How to apply for LightStream car financing